-How do I partition an external hard drive in Windows 10/8/7?
-Follow this page, you'll learn how to partition an external hard drive, making it available for storing files immediately, with 3 reliable disk management tools:
+How do I partition an external hard drive in Windows 11/10/8/7?
+Follow this page, you'll get a complete guide on how to partition an external hard drive, making it available for storing files immediately.
+Take a view of all the necessities for executing this task:

 Applies to: Create and make partitions on an external hard drive in Windows 10/8/7.

 Here, in this part, we'll introduce to you three reliable methods: EaseUS Partition Master, Windows Disk Management, and DiskPart.
-Each tool can help you effectively partition an external hard drive in Windows 10/8/7.
+Each tool can help you effectively partition an external hard drive in Windows 11/10/8/7.
+Pick one of the listed methods and follow the respective guide to make partitions on your disk now.

 Note that the above three tools are listed from easy to hard.
 If you are not familiar with Disk Management or DiskPart, we suggest you turn to Method 1 and apply EaseUS partition manager software for help.
 Also, remember to back up your files from the external hard drive in advance.

-Works to: partition external hard drive in Windows 10/8/7/XP/Vista, and even Windows Servers.
+Works to: partition external hard drive in Windows 11/10/8/7/XP/Vista, and even Windows Servers.

 Compared with Windows Disk Management and DiskPart, EaseUS Partition Master is the easiest way to partition an external hard drive.
 It enables users to resize, create, format, or delete partitions in only a few clicks.